Overview

 Simultaneously, studies in Copenhagen led by Jens Holst and colleagues also demonstrated than a smaller N-terminally truncated form of GLP-1, GLP-1(7-36) amide purified from the gut, was a potent stimulator of insulin secretion in the perfused pig pancreas model.
 Notably, these studies also used only a single glucose concentration (7 mM), and hence did not examine the glucose-dependent potentiaion of insulin secretion by GLP-1 Truncated glucagon-like peptide I, an insulin-releasing hormone from the distal gut FEBS Lett.
 1987 Jan 26;211(2):169-74 In related studies, the Holst lab also examined the postranslational processing of proglucagon in pancreas vs. gut, demonstrating liberation of smaller GLP-1 peptides in the human gut Pancreatic and intestinal processing of proglucagon in man Diabetologia Nov;30(11):874-81

 The first observations that GLP-1 inhibits food intake came about 10 years later, in 1996.
 Turton and Bloom demonstrated that icv GLP-1 inhibited food intake and rats, actions blocked by icv administration of the GLP-1 receptor antagonist, exendin(9-39).
 A role for glucagon-like peptide-1 in the central regulation of feeding Nature 1996 Jan 4;379(6560):69-72.
-These findings were replicated several months later by Scrocchi and Drucker, demonstrating that icv GLP-1 reduced food intake and attenuated the induction of food intake by NPY, actions that were absent in Glp1r-/- mice Glucose intolerance but normal satiety in mice with a null mutation in the glucagon-like peptide 1 receptor gene Nature Medicine 1996 Nov;2(11):1254-8.
+These findings were replicated several months later by Tang-Christensen and colleagues as well as by Scrocchi et al in the Drucker lab.
+The mouse studies in Toronto demonstrated that icv GLP-1 reduced food intake and attenuated the induction of food intake by NPY, actions that were absent in Glp1r-/- mice Glucose intolerance but normal satiety in mice with a null mutation in the glucagon-like peptide 1 receptor gene Nature Medicine 1996 Nov;2(11):1254-8.

 Notably, the Drucker lab had also originally sent their paper to Nature, but after much back and forth, the Editors were disappointed tha the Glp1r-/- mouse did not eat more and become obese.
 Hence publication of the paper was delayed, and it ultimately ended up in Nature Medicine.
 These preclinical findings were widely replicated and years later, it was observed that with increasing doses of GLP-1R agonists, substantial weight loss could be achieved in humans, leading to the first approval of liraglutide for the treatment of obesity in 2014.